How to Make an Evergreen Garland

 If the last bundle is attached in the opposite direction, there will be a gap that needs filling.
 Tuck varied branches into the garland to make it look natural and secure the paddle wire or jute tightly at the back of the garland.

-Step 8: Review your garland
+Step 8: Review the Garland

 Step back from your garland to see which branches need trimming or where components need to be added to fill areas needing more bulk.

-Step 9: Decorate
+Step 9: Decorate the Garland

-Step 10: Place and enjoy your garland!
+Step 10: Place and Enjoy Your Garland!

 Liven up any space with your beautiful, fresh garland!